ourchurchtoo/website/src/posts/2020-10-13-who-deserves-space-at-the-table.md

 > I have worked hard to present my whole self - warts and all - everywhere I go.

-In many ways, this project was born out of the work to be unfractured, of bringing all of me to the table.
+In many ways, this project was born out of the work to be un-fractured, bringing all of me to the table.
 This can make me hard to categorize.
 I’m conservative in some ways and liberal in others.
 I am fundamentalist in a lot of practices but approach everything in a deconstructionist way.
 I want to throw open the doors of the church but also deeply concerned with justice.
 I am a driven female, but participate in traditions dominated by male-only leadership.
 I have a weak sense of human hierarchy but have no problem devoting everything in my life to God, who I call Majesty.
 I don’t fit into the boxes that most of my Christian peers are familiar with.

 > The more vulnerable I get, the more true to myself I get, the less these boxes fit.